 How many naps are best for a 5 month old?

 We’re aiming for 3 naps a day at five months old.
-If your baby is taking more than 3 naps a day because naps are short, this is a great time to check those wake windows.
+If your baby is taking more than 3 naps a day because naps are short, this is a great time to check on your wake windows (both their length and what you do during them).
 We want to make sure your five month old is tired enough, but not overtired, heading into a nap.
-I have a great free resource, 5 Daytime Tips for Better Nights (and Naps!), that can help.

 How long should a 5 month old nap?